sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 This writing will be mostly a collection of guides distributed across the internet and our experiences that we felt needed to be interwoven to make the user's experience much easier, thus being a.to understand the causes or particulars of any specific part you would need to do some extra research but fret not as Google will always be you best companion.
 Also, our guide will be specific to Ubuntu but would work for almost any Debian based distro.

+## How to use this guide?

+First, give this a light reading.
+You wouldn't want to be distracted by theory, mid-flight the installation process.
+After tskimming through, you should be able to figure out parts that are relevant to you and follow them while installing.

 # Dual Boot vs VM

 So here is the first question that may come to one's mind when they get introduced to the world of Linux.